MariamAwujoola/LOQ-_Sales_Analysis2024/README.md

   ### Result 2.0
   Top Selling Services Breakdown
- - Production is one of the top selling services, with a total revenue of #11,342,350 production used in this analysis is the production of garment, tote bag, production of uniform.
+ - Production is one of the top selling services, with a total revenue of #11,342,350
+ - The term production used in this analysis is the production of garment, tote bag, production of uniform.
-    - While monogram is the second top selling services with a total sales of #5,983,530.
+ - Monogram is the second top selling services with a total sales of #5,983,530.

     ### Recommendation 2.1